 How should you brew it?

-The Chorreador is a pretty simple mechanism similar to a pour over tool.
-You fill a bag (bolsita) with your grounds, put it in the wooden stand, and pour hot water over it.
-Once the water drips through the grounds and into the cup below, you’ll have an excellent, authentic brew.
+- Chorreador: If authenticity is particularly important to you, try the Chorreador; it’s essentially a traditional Costa Rican drip coffee maker.
+The Chorreador is a simple mechanism similar to a pour-over brewer.
+Simply fill a bag (bolsita) with fresh grounds, put it in the wooden stand, and pour hot water over it.
+Once the water drips through the grounds and into the cup below, you’ll have a satisfying brew.

 How much coffee does Costa Rica export?